 Lares Trail Hike 4D/3N

-For hikers who want to escape to a part of Peru that has changed little over the last 500 years, the Lares hike is a must.
+For hikers who want to escape to a part of Peru that has changed little over the last 500 years, the Lares Trek Peru is a must.
 In this beautiful region, you will meet real Andean farmers dressed in traditional brightly-colored ponchos.
-You will pass through local communities and see thatched-roof houses made from stone and surrounded by herds of llamas and alpacas.
+On this Machu Picchu 4 day hike you will pass through local communities and see thatched-roof houses made from stone and surrounded by herds of llamas and alpacas.
 In the kitchens, you will see guinea pigs running loose, ready to be captured and cooked (we will have the opportunity to eat guinea pig for dinner on the second day).
 Although the people here only speak Quechua, they are very friendly, and through your guide’s translations you will be able to learn about their culture and lifestyle.

 |Perfect for:||Travelers who want to experience the life of local Andean people.
 This place is a photographer’s dream as you will get to meet locals and will see incredible Andean views.|